Sediment management in the Danube: Working together for a healthy river system

 LfU project team, from left to right: Dr. Gabriele Schwaller, Michael Außendorf, David Singer, Hanna Skiba; furthest to the right: Dr. Alexis Katechakis (fors)

-The transport of river deposits, so-called sediments, is a natural process in river systems.
+The transport of river deposits, also called sediments, is a natural process in river systems.
 In recent decades, strong river engineering measures have led to major changes in the natural sediment deposits in the Danube and its tributaries.
 These changes have a negative impact, for example, on inland navigation, hydropower, flood protection and nature conservation.

 Since ten different countries belong to the Danube catchment area, an international approach was needed.
 This approach started in 2017 with the transnational, EU-funded Interreg project "DanubeSediment" and is being accompanied by the LfU (Bavarian State Office for the Environment).
 An important part of the project were the national stakeholder workshops with participants from various disciplines, which were facilitated and co-designed by fors, respectively Dr. Alexis Katechakis, in 2017 and 2019.